International Vegetarian Union

 The International Vegetarian Union (IVU) is an international non-profit organization whose purpose is to promote vegetarianism.
 The IVU was founded in 1908 in Dresden, Germany.

 It is an umbrella organisation, which includes organisations from many countries and often organises World and Regional Vegetarian Congresses.
 These alternate in two-year cycles.

 Origin

 In 1907, the British Vegetarian Society celebrated its diamond jubilee by inviting leaders from vegetarian societies to an international gathering.
-At the gathering Dr. Danjou, vice-president of the French Vegetarian Society, proposed a new International Vegetarian Federation.
-Albert Broadbent, secretary of the Vegetarian Society, wrote to vegetarian societies around the world inviting them to meet in Dresden on August 18, 1908.
+At the gathering Georges Danjou, vice-president of the French Vegetarian Society, proposed a new International Vegetarian Federation.
+Albert Broadbent, secretary of the Vegetarian Society, wrote to vegetarian societies around the world inviting them to meet in Dresden on 18 August 1908.

 The International Vegetarian Union (IVU) was founded in 1908 at the first World Vegetarian Congress in Dresden.
 German, British and Dutch Societies attended with support from 14 other countries.
-Albert Broadbent, Dr. Meyroos secretary of the Netherlands Vegetarian Society and Gustav A. Selss, president of the German Vegetarian Association were elected members of the IVU provisional Committee.
+Broadbent, Dr. Meyroos secretary of the Netherlands Vegetarian Society and Gustav A. Selss, president of the German Vegetarian Association were elected members of the IVU provisional Committee.